 Whatever happened to the ambiguity of The National’s music and its subtle ephemeral beauty that meant something unique to each person?
 On this record, their music has suddenly lost its former subtlety, and with that, it has lost me.
 To tell the truth, I did see it coming with 2013's Trouble Will Find Me which was the most explicit and unambiguous record that they had ever made up until that point.

-Yes, Mr. November was formally a song about Obama, but it was also about the hope in each of us and the songs on this new album aren’t like this – they are blatantly about one thing and one thing only.
+Yes, Mr. November was formally speaking a song about Obama, but it was also about the hope in each of us and the songs on this new album are not like this – they are blatantly about one thing and one thing only.
 If Mr. November was about hope and a sense of longing for the future, then this record feels like being stuck in a beartrap.
 The National of yesteryear would never say that their songs were truly to be interpreted in only one way, and for instance, the band even refused to decipher the back vocals of Secret Meeting.
 Compare that with Turtleneck that has all the subtlety of a sledgehammer to the face.
-The lyrics of that song cannot be seen ambiguously, and as a consequence, I cannot possibly relate it to my own life as to me, Trump, although disappointing, was still a symbol of hope and a rebuke to the evil of corrupt Clinton.
+The lyrics of that song cannot be seen ambiguously, and as a consequence, I cannot possibly relate it to my own life as to me, Trump, although disappointing, was still once a symbol of hope and a rebuke to brazen evil.

 The old The National could appeal to something unique in each one of us, and in contrast to that, this record seems downright shallow.
 Even if one was a devoted leftist who completely and thoroughly agreed with the politics of the band, this album still could not compete with the beautiful subtlety of their older work where nearly every single lyric could evoke something personal and deep within each individual.